Merih Demiral: International career

 Demiral represented Turkey at junior levels, including Under-17 and Under-19.
 He made his debut for the senior squad on 20 November 2018 in a friendly against Ukraine, as an 85th-minute substitute for Mert Müldür.
 On 11 June 2021, Demiral scored an own goal in a 3–0 defeat against Italy in the first game of the UEFA Euro 2020 campaign; it was the first time in the tournament's history that the match opener kicked off with an own goal.

 On 7 June 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
 In the round of 16 match against Austria, he was awarded player of the match by scoring a brace in a 2–1 victory, securing his country's qualification to the quarter-finals.
 His first goal, netted just 57 seconds into the game, set a record as the fastest goal in the knockout stages of the European competition.

-On 14 October 2025, he scored double in a 2026 FIFA World Cup qualification match against Georgia in Kocaeli Stadium, in Kocaeli where he birth.
+On 14 October 2025, he scored twice in a 2026 FIFA World Cup qualification match against Georgia in Kocaeli Stadium, in Kocaeli where he was born.

+On 2 June 2026, Demiral was selected in the 26-man squad for the 2026 FIFA World Cup.